 A pattern is a collection of segments that span the length of your WS2812 strip.
-Like devices, you give them a name and an optional description.
-You can set the brightness for each pattern and length of time (duration in seconds) the pattern will play before automatically playing the next pattern in the list.
+Like devices, you give them a name, then set the brightness for each pattern and length of time (duration in seconds) the pattern will play before automatically playing the next pattern in the list.
 The "evenly distribute segments" feature will save you the trouble of manually setting the start and stop position of the LEDs in each segment of the pattern.
 With this checkbox checked, the pattern's segments will be evenly spread across the LED strip, i.e. if there are three segments defined, each segment will occupy a third of the LEDs in the strip.
 Segments created for a pattern are listed on the bottom.

 So lets create our first segment by touching the plus icon.

 Here you specify the segments position in the strip by entering the start LED position and the stop LED position.
 Specifying the start/stop positions is not necessary if you've checked the "evenly distribute segments" checkbox previously.
 Then you select one of the 50 effects bundled with the WS2812FX library, the animation speed, the colors you wish to use for the effect and any effect options (see the WS2812FX User Guide for a description of the effect options).